Economy of Israel: After independence

 After statehood, priority was given to establishing industries in areas slated for development, among them, Lachish, Ashkelon, the Negev and Galilee.
-The expansion of Israel's textile industry was a consequence of the development of cotton growing as a profitable agricultural branch.
+The expansion of Israel's textile industry was a consequence of the development of cotton as a profitable agricultural crop.
 By the late 1960s, textiles were one of the largest industrial branches in Israel, second only to the foodstuff industry.
 Textiles constituted about 12% of industrial exports, becoming the second-largest export branch after polished diamonds.
-In the 1990s, cheap East Asian labor decreased the profitability of the sector.
+In the 1990s, East Asian manufacturers reduced retail prices by hiring less expensive laborers.
+The lower market prices decreased the profitability of the Israeli textile manufacturers.
 Much of the work was subcontracted to 400 Israeli Arab sewing shops.
-As these closed down, Israeli firms, among them Delta, Polgat, Argeman and Kitan, began doing their sewing work in Jordan and Egypt, usually under the QIZ arrangement.
+As these closed down, Israeli firms, among them Delta, Polgat, Argeman and Kitan, began doing their sewing in Jordan and Egypt, usually under the QIZ arrangement.
 In the early 2000s, Israeli companies had 30 plants in Jordan.
 Israeli exports reached $370 million a year, supplying such retailers and designers as Marks & Spencer, The Gap, Victoria's Secret, Walmart, Sears, Ralph Lauren, Calvin Klein, and Donna Karan.

 In its first two decades of existence, Israel's strong commitment to development led to economic growth rates that exceeded 10% annually.
 Between 1950 and 1963, the expenditure among wage-earner's families rose 97% in real terms.
 Between 1955 and 1966, per capita consumption rose by 221%.
 In the 1970s, investment began to shift from agriculture and basic infrastructure to industry and defense programs.
 These latter investments would later become the foundation of Israel's technology sector.
-The years after the 1973 Yom Kippur War were a lost decade economically, as growth stalled, inflation soared and government expenditures rose significantly.
+The years after the 1973 Yom Kippur War were a lost decade economically, as growth stalled, inflation soared and government expenditures rose significantly, like much of the rest of the world.
 Also worthy of mention is the 1983 Bank stock crisis.
 By 1984, the economic situation became almost catastrophic with inflation reaching an annual rate close to 450% and projected to reach over 1000% by the end of the following year.
 However, the successful economic stabilization plan implemented in 1985 and the subsequent introduction of market-oriented structural reforms reinvigorated the economy and paved the way for its rapid growth in the 1990s and became a model for other countries facing similar economic crises.